rust-stuco/lectures/week8/ownership_p2.md

 <!--Speaker note:
 If we call this function 10 times, we're copying 10 Google Drives!
 Unsustainable!

+Make it clear that this is not a recursive function, it's just super expensive to do this every function call.

 To transition to next slide, emphasize that this inefficiency is not just with function calls.